bgamari/ghc-wiki-import/view-patterns-new.md

 - The variables bound by the view pattern are the variables bound by *pat*.
 - Any variables in *expr* are bound occurrences.
+Variables bound by patterns to the left of a view pattern expression are in scope.
+For example:

   - In function definitions, variables bound by matching earlier curried arguments may be used in view pattern expressions in later arguments.